 Step #5: Take Action Against the Sin

 Have your spouse end the extra-marital relationship.
 Have your spouse to attend counseling and get an accountability partner of his or her same sex.
 Have your spouse to confess his sin in detail.
-You need to know what they did physically, where they did it, and how often they did it.
+You need to know what they did, where they did it, and how often they did it (i.e. they took a trip here, they held hands and walked around here at this time).
 Healing is in the details.
-But you do not need to know the details of their physical touching, how the acts were performed, the other person’s body, or how they reacted.
+But you do NOT need to know the details of their physical touching or sexual acts, the other person’s body, or how they reacted.

 Step #6: Work on Your Relationship Together